-- •Aim to provide better space planning, circulation and healthy environment. - •Healthy environment with proper day light and ventilation which helps the patients to recover soon . - •Separation of all departments yet keep them close so that they can easily accessible. - •Shortest traffic routes . - •Segregation of defence personals and their families i.e. OPD , IPD , emergency .
+- •Aim to provide better space planning, circulation and healthy environment. - •Healthy environment with proper day light and ventilation which helps the patients to recover soon . - •Separation of all departments yet keep them close so that they can easily accessible. - •Shortest traffic routes. - •Segregation of public traffic i.e. OPD, IPD, emergency.